Families, friends and the society can intervene to save lives. How?

 Attempted suicides are another point in the spectrum.
 Studies in India and outside have shown that for every completed suicide nearly 10-15 persons who have attempt suicide and may or may not receive adequate health care.
 Thus, it is estimated that nearly 1,500,000 – 2,000,000 attempted suicides occur every year in India.

 The number of persons with a suicidal behavior or ideation is anyone’s guess as there are no large scale population based studies in India to quantify the problem.
-The central question of “why do people commit or attempt suicides” is a complex one.
+The central question of “why do people attempt suicide” is a complex one.
 The official reports indicate that causes were not known in 15.6 % of suicides.
 General and vaguely mentioned causes like family problems, illness, economic factors, dowry deaths do not form the basis for specific and targeted interventions.

 Alcoholism, domestic violence, acute crisis situations and mental health conditions such as depression contribute to the list of causes as well.
 These, coupled with the lack of support from family, friends and society during a crisis situation are also seen to be contributory factors.
 Over time, research across the world from several organizations has revealed that suicides are due to a complex interaction of social, cultural, economic and health related factors and are often due to risk factors that are present at individual, family or in society.